-Entries must be submitted no later than 11:59 PM MST on January 24, 2021, the Feast of St. Francis de Sales, Patron Saint of Catholic Writers.
+Entries must be submitted no later than midnight MST on January 24, 2022, the Feast of St. Francis de Sales, Patron Saint of Catholic Writers.

 These tuition scholarships will be renewed automatically each year as long a student maintains a minimum 3.25 GPA.

-Entries must be submitted no later than 11:59 PM MST, on the Feast of St. Francis de Sales, Patron Saint of Catholic Writers (January 24, 2021).
+Entries must be submitted no later than midnight MST, on the Feast of St. Francis de Sales, Patron Saint of Catholic Writers (January 24, 2022).

 Answers may be submitted in prose or poetic form.
 Submissions will be evaluated on creativity, insight, coherence, and how over-all enjoyable they are to read.
 Be yourself, answer with aplomb.

 With the exception of the sixth prompt, you may write as many words or as few words as you wish.
 Write with confidence and only include the words needed to respond to the chosen topic.